Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 ## Compilation Strategy

-If we adopt the language-builtin design for assign-once properties, compiling them as delegated properties is an unobvious choice.
+If we adopt the language-builtin design for assign-once properties, compiling them as delegated properties is a non-obvious choice.
-Naturally, one could consider compilation schemes similar to the `lateinit var`.
+Naturally, one could consider compilation schemes similar to `lateinit var`.
-Implementing assign-once properties by a backing field might be simpler and more performant, saving an allocation compared to the delegation approach.
+Implementing assign-once properties with a backing field might be simpler and more performant, saving an allocation compared to the delegation approach.